For departmental PhD projects view here: Look under Geophysics and Computer Modelling.

 Aeromagnetic surveys and magnetic susceptibility measurements in drill cuttings, soils and sediments have been proposed as alternative and/or complementary methods of assessment and exploration of hydrocarbon reservoirs.
-Some magnetic anomalies have been attributed to the existence of authigenic magnetite and/or Fe-sulphides at shallow dep ths.
+Some magnetic anomalies have been attributed to the existence of authigenic magnetite and/or Fe-sulphides at shallow depths.
 These magnetic minerals have been hypothesized to be a chemical byproduct of primary Fe-oxides exposed to a reducing environment induced by the underlying reservoir.
-The formation of seconda ry magnetite as spherical aggregates (framboids) has been linked to the presence of hydrocarbons or oil biodegradation but a mechanism for such formations has not been established.
+The formation of secondary magnetite as spherical aggregates (framboids) has been linked to the presence of hydrocarbons or oil biodegradation, but a mechanism for such formations has not been established.
 We are currently studying framboid formation mechanisms, and their magnetic signals using experimental and numerical micromagnetic models.

 Nano-scale recording in rocks

 For reliable interpretation of palaeo-magnetic data, the mechanisms that induce and alter magnetic remanence, like thermoremanent magnetisation (TRM) and acquisition chemical remanent magnetisation (CRM) must be fully understood.
 Magnetic signals from rocks are often dominated by grains that contain non-uniform pseudo-single domain (PSD) magnetisation states.
 However, there is very little understanding of their CRM and TRM properties.
-Environmental transmission electron microscopy (ETEM) enables the detailed investigation of localised chemical reactions under gas atmospheres with an interpretable spatial resolution.
 Off-axis electron holography permits nanometre-scale imaging of magnetic induction within and around materials as a function of applied field and temperature.
-The complementary use of these TEM techniques can be used to reveal local changes in magnetisation in minerals as they alter during in situ heating in controlled atmospheres.
+The use of TEM techniques are combined with numerical micromagnetic modelling to fully understand the effect of chemical and heating on the recording fidelity of natural magnetic systems.

 Dating of cataclysmic events